marusti/CSSonly/README.md

 - Multi-Level Navbar
 - Pagination
 - Table
+- Tabs
 - Typography
 - Well

 ## Getting started
-Include 'cssonly.css' or 'cssonly.min.css' file into the head section of your HTML file.
+Include 'cssonly.css' or 'cssonly.min.css' into the head section of your HTML file.

 Done!